Creative House Calls with Luke Choice

 Step 2: Click to create points that form the outlines of a letter, or click and drag to create curves to draw the individual strokes of a letter.
 Once you’ve drawn one stroke, press Esc to end it and start a new stroke.

 Step 3: Open the Paths panel and you’ll see the letter you just made with the Pen tool.
-Choose the Smudge tool, adjust the settings to your liking, and then in the Paths panel, click Stroke Path with Brush.
+Choose the Smudge tool, adjust the settings to your liking, and then in the Paths panel, click Stroke Path with Smudge Tool.
 Photoshop will automatically smudge along the path you’ve drawn.
 That’s it!
 Now you can move it into your new document.

 Did you like this technique?
 Let us know in the Comments below.